hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 My code is interpreted, I can't compile it as some partes are dynamically built.

 [16:26:17](#1659630377894xEoNq:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Is it so valuable that someone will bother reverse engineering it? í ½í¸‰
+Is it so valuable that someone will bother reverse engineering it? ğŸ˜‰

 [16:28:00](#1659630480895HVwzA:gitter.im) <hiiamboris (NOT THIS ONE)>:
 There's still no source code, but a Redbin payload.
 Which one of course could theoretically extract, by unpacking it and figuring out the exe format from compiler's source code.